ArchLeaders/Botw-Installer/README.md

 ### Homebrew / Dumping

-1. Eject your SD Card and plug it into your WiiU.
-Before continuing, make sure that `Auto Power Off` is turned off in your WiiU's settings.
+1. Eject your SD Card and plug it into your WiiU as well as any drives you are dumping to.
+2. Make sure that `Auto Power Off` is turned off in your WiiU's settings.
-2. From the WiiU Menu launch the `Internet Browser` and go to `wiiuexploit.xyz`.
+3. From the WiiU Menu launch the `Internet Browser` and go to `wiiuexploit.xyz`.
 Click on `Run Homebrew Launcher`. *(If it freezes force restart your WiiU and try again.)*
-3. In the `Homebrew Launcher` locate `Mocha CFW` and load it. *(If you are sent to the WiiU menu, repeat step four.)*
+4. In the `Homebrew Launcher` locate `Mocha CFW` and load it. *(If you are sent to the WiiU menu, repeat step four.)*
-4. Back in the `Homebrew Launcher load `Dumpling` and click one of the first two options based on your game version. *(Digital/Disk)*
+5. Back in the `Homebrew Launcher load `Dumpling` and click one of the first two options based on your game version. *(Digital/Disk)*
-5. If you selected `Digital` locate Botw and press `A` to select it then `+` to start dumping.
+6. If you selected `Digital` locate Botw and press `A` to select it then `+` to start dumping.
-6. Follow the on-screen instructions.
+7. Follow the on-screen instructions.
-7. Wait for the dump to complete.
+8. Wait for the dump to complete.
 This will take a while.
-8. Once complete remove the device you dumped the game onto (thumb drive/SD card) and insert it into your pc.
+9. Once complete remove the device you dumped the game onto (thumb drive/SD card) and insert it into your pc.
-9. You should now have a copy of Botw on your PC.
+10. You should now have a copy of Botw on your PC.
 Congrats! **Don't move the files of your sd card/drive just yet.*

     You can now continue to the [install step](https://github.com/ArchLeaders/Botw-Installer/blob/master/README.md#quick-install---after-dump).